yashu1wwww/Google-Movies-Auto-Ratings/README.md

 # Google-Movies-Auto-Ratings
 Google Movies Auto Ratings Using Selenium with python on localhost

-## If it confort to use in undetected_chromedriver script then fork it...
+## If it comfort to use in undetected_chromedriver script then fork it...

-## I just created code for fun, whether it runs or not, that's it.

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld